GongT/baobao/standalone/7zip-bin-wrapper/docs/7zip-bin-wrapper.api.md

 import { SpawnOptions } from 'child_process';
 import { Transform } from 'stream';

-// Warning: (ae-missing-release-tag) "compress" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "compress" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function compress(zipFile: string, sourceDir: string, ...extraSource: string[]): I7zHandler;

-// Warning: (ae-missing-release-tag) "extract" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "extract" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function extract(zipFile: string, targetDir: string): I7zHandler;

-// Warning: (ae-missing-release-tag) "extractSfx" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "extractSfx" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function extractSfx(sfxFile: string, targetDir: string, extraSpawn?: ExtraSpawnOptions): I7zHandler;

-// Warning: (ae-missing-release-tag) "ExtraSpawnOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ExtraSpawnOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type ExtraSpawnOptions = Pick<SpawnOptions, 'cwd' | 'env' | 'uid' | 'gid' | 'shell'>;

 // Warning: (ae-forgotten-export) The symbol "FilterStream" needs to be exported by the entry point _export_all_in_one_index.d.ts
-// Warning: (ae-missing-release-tag) "handleOutput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "handleOutput" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function handleOutput(stream: NodeJS.ReadableStream): FilterStream;

 // Warning: (ae-forgotten-export) The symbol "ProgressStream" needs to be exported by the entry point _export_all_in_one_index.d.ts
-// Warning: (ae-missing-release-tag) "handleProgress" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "handleProgress" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function handleProgress(stream: NodeJS.ReadableStream, message: boolean): ProgressStream;

-// Warning: (ae-missing-release-tag) "I7zHandler" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "I7zHandler" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class I7zHandler extends EventEmitter {